Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Changed
 	1. Apply new uxMove function to manual page and sop page -- finished
+	# Fixed
+	1. Fix the bug that attachment is hiding when create a new sopform -- finished
 ---
 	## 2023.11.16		version 0.6.5 -- SOP-build